You are here

 The primary swarm season occurs from March to June, with peak activity in May for north Mississippi and 2 or 3 weeks sooner in the southern part of the state.
 Not all masses of honey bees that appear around the home have the same tendency to sting.
 This publication provides some key guidance on the relative risk of being stung from different types of honey bee colonies, describes ways of preventing honey bees from building nests within buildings, and outlines ways of removing or killing unwanted honey bee colonies.

-A man stands beside a honey bee swarm hanging from a tree limb.
+A person stands beside a honey bee swarm hanging from a tree limb.

 Swarms versus Established Colonies